hoanhan101/hraft/PROPOSAL.md

 as a configuration control center.
-More interestingly, there are a lot of implementations take the core idea of a distributed key-value store to add more functionalities and features to build a better DevOps workflow such as HashiCorp's Consul or build a complete solution for NoSQL database such as MongoDB, Cassandra or in-memory database data structure store such as Redis.
+More interestingly, there are a lot of implementations take the core idea of a distributed key-value store to add more functionalities and features to build a better DevOps workflow such as HashiCorp's Consul or a complete solution for NoSQL database such as MongoDB, Apache's Cassandra or in-memory database data structure store such as Redis.

 My goal for this project to be able to implement a distributed key-value store from scratch as well as gain a better understanding of some specific topics in